-This downloads the Imaging files from server to the device running ZENworks Control Center and also uploads files from the device to the server.
-The progress of download and upload of files is displayed in the Status field.
+This downloads the imaging files from the server to the device where you access ZENworks Control Center and rebuilds winpe.wim with imaging files and then uploads files from the device to the server.
+The progress of the download and upload files is displayed in the Status field.

-- 2g In the Upload ImageX Files to Support WIM Imaging option, click the Q icon to browse for and select the Microsoft Imaging engine (imagex.exe) installed on the device running ZENworks Control Center.
-By default, imagex.exe is installed in \waik\tools\x86. - 2h In the Upload Ghost 11.5 or higher files to support Ghost imaging (Ghost32.exe) option, click to browse for and select the Symantec Ghost engine (ghost 32. exe) installed along with the Ghost solution on any device in your network. - 2i Click Apply. - 2j Click Status to view the status of content replication across all Primary Servers and Satellites in the management zone.

-IMPORTANT: You must start the Imaging operation only when the status is Available.
+Upload ImageX Files to Support WIM Imaging (ImageX.exe):

+- 1. Click the icon to browse for and select the Microsoft Imaging engine (imagex.exe) on the device where you can access ZENworks Control Center. - 2.
+After configuring the third-party imaging settings, click Apply. - 3.
+Click Status to view the status of content replication across all Primary Servers and Satellites with the Imaging role in the management zone.
+Ensure that you start the Imaging operation only when the status is Available.

+NOTE: If you are uploading both 32-bit and 64-bit ImageX files, ensure that you do so in different instances.

+Upload Ghost 11.5 or Higher Files to Support Ghost Imaging (Ghost64.exe):

-- 3 Enable PXE on the device. - 4 Ensure that you have a standard DHCP server, either on your Imaging Server or on another network server.
+- 1. Click the icon to browse for and select the Symantec GHOST engine (ghost 64. exe) on the device from where you can access the ZENworks Control Center. - 2.
+After configuring the third-party imaging settings, click Apply. - 3.
+Click Status to view the status of content replication across all Primary Servers and Satellites with the Imaging role in the management zone.
+Ensure that you start the Imaging operation only when the status is Available. - 3 Enable PXE on the device. - 4 Ensure that you have a standard DHCP server, either on your Imaging Server or on another network server.

-D.4 Performing ZENworks Third-Party Imaging in the Maintenance Mode
+C.4 Performing ZENworks Third-Party Imaging in the Maintenance Mode